Kaegun/MoonPatrol/I2P1/Game Project/MoonPatrol/readme.md

         ESC:        - Cancel
         F1:         - Show Help Menu

 The background scrolls at a minimum speed, and will speed up or slow down with the player.
 The wheels on the ATB bounce with the terrain (really it's just a random movement, loosely synced to the speed of the ATB).
- The player also has a shield, and the shield counter is decreased when the shield is hit, by a damage factor
+I added a shield mechanic, the shield counter is decreased when the shield is hit, by a damage factor for each different UFO / Bomb type.

  # Citations
+  - The Original Moon Patrol
   - Fonts
     - https://www.fontspace.com/category/sci-fi
       - Moonhouse (100% Free)